spectrocloud/librarium/docs/docs-content/clusters/edge/networking/vxlan-overlay.md

 If your Edge clusters are deployed in network environments that fit the following descriptions, you should consider enabling an overlay network for your cluster:

 - Network environments with dynamic IP address management, such as a DHCP network.
 - Instable network environments or environments that are out of your control.
-For example, you are deploying an Edge host in a restaurant located in a commercial building, and the network
+For example, you are deploying an Edge host in a restaurant located in a commercial building, where the network is managed by the building and cannot be easily altered by your staff.
 - Environments where you expect your edge hosts to move from one physical location to another.

 ### Example Scenario